 Your request will be treated confidentially.
 All members of the AKG are bound by a duty of secrecy.

-- Members of the university (this includes students) approach the Equal Opportunities Working Group if they are affected by and/or witness discrimination, gender-based violence and/or sexual harassment, or bullying.
+- Members of the university (this includes students) approach the Equal Opportunities Working Group if they are affected by and/or witness discrimination, sexual, gender-based or other form of harassment, bullying or stalking.

 - In the course of the first meeting we establish the facts and circumstances as well as the competence of the Equal Opportunities Working Group with regard to the specific case.
 We provide information about the legal situation and, if necessary, contact other advisory institutions.
 If your enquiry falls within the competence of the Equal Opportunities Working Group, further steps based on the legal assessment of the Working Group and tailored to your individual needs will be discussed and prepared.